talyian/c_coral/README.md

 A toy LLVM-based language.
 A Kaleidoscope tutorial project that gained sentience.
 A Playground to experiment with language features.
+This is not https://corallanguage.org/ ! -- I need a new name

 ## Show me some Code!